 - We need to pay for the entire block storage space that we have allocated for the data in our system, even though if we are not handling it.

-- We can only access the block storage via running server that is linked at a time.
+- We can only access it via a running server that is linked at a time.

-- Block storage will need little more hands-on effort to work and configure the object storage such as file system choices, permissions to the file system, versioning of the files, etc.
+- It will need a little more hands-on effort to work and configure the object storage, such as file system choices, permissions to the file system, versioning of the files, etc.

 Because of Block Storage’s effective and rapid IO characteristics, its services are best to store the data into the traditional and relational databases.
 Also, many file system applications that need regular file system storage will also need to check a block storage device to store their data in blocks.

 The best example of cloud-based block storage is Amazon EBS (Elastic Block Store).
-Cloud-Based block-level data or chunk storage will generally offer few facilities like replication of data for reliability, or will be used as a backup service.
-Block-level based storage is in distinction to any of the object or data store or we can also say as a ‘bucket store’, such as an example to Amazon S3 (Simple Storage Service System), or to any traditional database.
-These operations are at a higher level for abstraction of data and may be able to cope up with the file systems like file system, document related, pictures, videos or traditional database records.
+Cloud-Based block-level data or chunk storage will generally offer few facilities like replication of data for the reliability or will be used as a backup service.
+Block-level based storage is in distinction to any of the object or data stores, or we can also say as a ‘bucket store’, such as an example to Amazon S3 (Simple Storage Service System), or to any traditional database.
+These operations are at a higher level for the abstraction of data and may be able to cope up with the file systems like file systems, document related, pictures, videos or traditional database records.

 Amazon EBS Instance stores are another kind of cloud-host level block-level storage.
-These are neighborhood of an ‘instance’, like example of an Amazon EC2 (Elastic Compute Cloud) service.
-As these instances are provided as a PC resource, instead of storage resources, the storage system of theirs is comparatively less sturdy.
+These are a neighborhood of an ‘instance’, as an example of an Amazon EC2 (Elastic Compute Cloud) service.
+As these instances are provided as a PC resource instead of storage resources, their storage system of theirs is comparatively less sturdy.
 These contents are lost even if the cloud instances are stopped.
-Because of their stores are all included as a kind of their instance’s virtual server they will provide a higher performance and effective bandwidth to the EBS instance.
-They are effectively needed for temporary storage to store the large volume of data such as caching or like temporary files, with consistent storage on a unique style of server system.
+Because of their stores are all included as a kind of their instance’s virtual server, they will provide higher performance and effective bandwidth to the EBS instance.
+They are effectively needed for temporary storage to store the large volume of data such as caching or like temporary files, with consistent storage on a unique style of the server system.

-At a particular occasion of time, storage area networks (SAN) provided the block-level storage and NAS also provided the file-level storage system.
-On-premises hosting shifted from to cloud based services, this distinction that was mentioned has also shifted.
-Also the block-storage is now checked as a distinct servers (thus NAS), instead of the previous array of clean discs.
+At a particular occasion of time, storage area networks (SAN) provided the block-level storage, and NAS also provided the file-level storage system.
+On-premises hosting shifted from to cloud-based services; this distinction that was mentioned has also shifted.
+Also, the block-storage is now checked as a distinct server (thus NAS) instead of the previous array of clean discs.

-Block storage allows creating the raw storage of data volumes, which server-based operating systems can also connect to.
-You can check those raw volumes as an individual hard drives.
-This lets you to use the block storage for almost any kind of application to store the data, including the file storage, database storage, virtual machine file system (VMFS) volumes, and more.
+It allows creating the raw storage of data volumes, which server-based operating systems can also connect to.
+You can check those raw volumes as individual hard drives.
+This lets you to use it for almost any kind of application to store the data, including the file storage, database storage, virtual machine file system (VMFS) volumes, and more.